 Step3.
 Preview files after scanning and then save the lost files to another drive.

-Video - how to fix disk unknown not initialized
+Video - how to initialize a disk in disk management

 Hard Drive Recovery

 Repair raw external hard drive without formatting > Posted by Jan·August 12

 How to recover files from corrupted hard drive > Posted by Jean·Feb 15

 Formatted external hard drive by mistake >Posted by Mike·August 03